littleroot/blog/_pages/format-on-save-sublime.md

 permalink: /format-on-save-sublime/
 ---

+_Update_: I've seen a better working alternative.
+Use this [custom command][4].
+It's a stand-in replacement for `exec`, except that it expands variables.

+_Update 2_: For Haskell specifically, you may be better off using LSP for formatting in Sublime.

 The [Hooks](https://github.com/twolfson/sublime-hooks) package for Sublime Text provides a hook called `on_post_save_async_language`, which you can use to run a Sublime Text command (mind, not directly a binary